Notes for your stay

 Visiting rules

-• Visiting hours on special and intensive care units may differ.
-Please check with your ward in advance if necessary.
+• Visiting times for palliative, special and intensive care wards may vary.
+Please contact the relevant department in advance if necessary.

 Thank you for your understanding and cooperation!